LeonisX/yoda-stories-translation-tool/documents/spain.md

 [![](images/cover/thumb/yoda-stories-spain-jewel-case-back.jpg)](images/cover/yoda-stories-spain-jewel-case-back.jpg)
 [![](images/cover/thumb/yoda-stories-spain-disk-front.jpg)](images/cover/yoda-stories-spain-disk-front.jpg)

-Скриншоты на коробке и весь текст переведены на испанский. Возрастного рейтинга на упаковке нет.
+Screenshots on the box and all text translated into Spanish.
+There is no age rating on the packaging.

-Диск:
+Disk:

-* Дата записи: `22.05.1997 11:14:33`
+* Recording date: `22.05.1997 11:14:33`
 * Volume Space Size (LBA): `328840`
 * Volume Identifier: `YODASPANISH`

-Содержимое диска:
+Disc content:

 * `Star Wars: Yoda Stories (Spain)`
-* `Star Wars: Making Magic (Spain) (FC1.03) (22.11.1996)`
+* `Star Wars: Making Magic (Spain) (FC1.03) (11/22/1996)`
-* `Star Wars: Rebel Assault II Demo (Spain) (DT1.15) (22.11.1996)`
+* `Star Wars: Rebel Assault II Demo (Spain) (DT1.15) (11/22/1996)`
-* Тематические курсоры, иконки, обои и звуковые эффекты для Windows.
+* Themed cursors, icons, wallpapers and sound effects for Windows.

-Оформление диска тёмное, нестандартное, совпадает с оформлением на коробке.
+The design of the disc is dark, non-standard, it matches the design on the box.

-`Star Wars - Making Magic` здесь отличается от предыдущих, причём, не только номером версии.
+`Star Wars - Making Magic` here differs from the previous ones, and not only by the version number.
-Интерфейс полностью переведён, в остальном же версия не отличается от Французской, хотя...
+The interface completely translated, otherwise the version does not differ from the French one, although...

-В каталоге со `Star Wars - Making Magic` припрятана демо-версия игры `Rebel Assault II`.
+A demo version of the game `Rebel Assault II` is hidden in the catalog with `Star Wars - Making Magic`.
-Теперь понятно, почему размер диска вырос на 150 мб.
+Now it is clear why the disk size has grown by 150 MB.
-Эта игра новее первоначальной, которая шла на оригинальном диске Making Magic 1996-го года.
+This game is newer than the original one that was on the original Making Magic CD from 1996.

-* `DT1.15` от `22.11.1996` вместо `DH1.15` от `03.10.1996`.
+* `DT1.15` from `22.11.1996` instead of `DH1.15` from `03.10.1996`.

-Демо-версия так же переведена на испанский язык.
+The demo version also translated into Spanish.

 The Spanish version vs 1.1
 --------------------------

-The Spanish version was not released first, but among the European versions of Yoda Stories, it appeared on the Internet earlier than others.
+The Spanish version not released first, but among the European versions of Yoda Stories, it appeared on the Internet earlier than others.
 Therefore, it will become the basis for comparison with other European versions.